jscervantes/theburgerapp/README.md

 Use the connection string in `website/app`

     In website/app, paste that same connection string into the .env file of your workspace folder.

+Finally, run `npm install` and `npm start` in both frontend and backend folders.